Sotera/Datawake/quickstart.md

   * You will be prompted for the password.
 Enter 'demo' and click enter.
 1. Start Firefox

+If you trying to use Firefox outside of the VM and are having problems with the plugin logging in, you may need to change your VM network settings to "bridged" mode so the VM and your PC are on the same network.
+Using Firefox within the VM should not have this issue.

 # Docker & Docker Container